dgoldstein1/git-debugging-workshop/README.md

 ```

 We end up with the same result-- that the bug originates from `commit 4`.
 As you can see, `git bisect run` saves more and more time as the number of commits increases.
-For instance, debugging 1000 commits takes only 7 maximum steps with git bisect (`ciel(ln(1000)) = 7`)
+For instance, debugging 1000 commits takes only 7 maximum steps with git bisect (`ciel(ln(1000)) = 10` steps)

 ### Updating a Stale Branch